 1. Prepare Your Vanilla Beans

-Slice one side of each bean open to expose the inside.
+Using a small sharp knife, slice one side of each vanilla bean open to expose the inside.

 In order to fit them into my large mason jars, I had to cut and/or bend the beans in half.
 Do what you’ve got to do.
 My jars held about 3.5 cups of liquid so I put in about 15 beans per jar.

 Now, fill your jars with alcohol.
 My booze of choice was a cheap, unflavored vodka.

 You don’t need expensive vodka to make this work.
 Just as long as it’s 80-proof.
 Since I wanted to use up my 50 vanilla beans I ended up needing 2 HUGE bottles of vodka.
 I felt as though I needed to explain myself to the cashier but she didn’t seem phased by my purchase.

 Now for the hardest part of making your own vanilla, waiting!

 You need to give the alcohol time to extract the vanilla flavor from the beans.
 (Get it, vanilla extract?)

 Every week or so, give the jars a good shake.
 Some say wait about 6 weeks.
 Some say 6 months.
 The longer the vanilla sits, the more complex the flavor will be so I gave mine a good 5-6 months.
 Others give it a whole year!